Reflecting on an average American school shooting through screenplay.

 (I’m not above admitting this log line is awful… it’s a work in progress)

-Starting my research, I came to realize more and more how affected I actually was by the events of Columbine, and all the subsequent shootings.
-Mainly because it didn’t affect me.
+Starting my research, I came to realize more and more how affected I was by the events of Columbine, and all the subsequent shootings afterwards, mainly because I grew to be so unaffected by it.
 School shootings were both mundane and terrible.
 It seemed like the norm, even though I think we all knew deep down it couldn’t be.
 I imagine it’s even worse for students who were born post-Columbine (and even more heartbreakingly, post-Sandy Hook), as shootings have become nearly normalized.
 I, and so many other children, absorbed the stories about shootings the way a child absorbs everything else.

 But there was that thread of fear, mostly unconscious, that I absorbed as well.
 Sometimes it was comparable to my fear of quick sand or the Bermuda Triangle, sometimes evolving into the more real fear every Californian has of a massive earthquake, sometimes as present as a car accident, a mugging or a heart attack.